Apple Watch 'theater mode' is real, available to devs

 Get ready to be a little less annoyed by all of those Apple Watches in movie theaters.
 Maybe.

 SiriKit first became available on the iPhone and iPad with iOS 10 in September.
-For Apple Watch, you previously could open a third party app but not make commands within the app using Siri.
-You'll now be able to do more on you watch without needing you phone, as well as do more with voice commands than in the past.
+For Apple Watch, you previously could open a third-party app but not make commands within the app using Siri.
+You'll now be able to do more on you watch without needing your phone, as well as do more with voice commands than in the past.

 Apple has been pushing Siri in more places and has plans to collect more information about users to make its digital assistant more useful. iOS 10.3, the upcoming software for iPhones and iPads, lets users choose to share iCloud data with Apple to improve Siri's capabilities.